Csonka’s NJPW New Japan Road 2.20.20 Review | 411MANIA

 OFFICIAL RESULTS

+– Tiger Mask & Gabriel Kidd defeated Yota Tsuji & Yuya Uemura @ 8:35 via submission [**½]

-– Minoru Suzuki, Taichi, El Desperado, & Yoshinobu Kanemaru defeated Hirooki Goto, YOSHI-HASHI, Will Ospreay, & Yuya Uemura @ 11:15 via pin [***¼]
+– Juice Robinson, David Finlay, Sho, & Yoh defeated Minoru Suzuki, Taichi, El Desperado, & Kanemaru @ 10:50 via pin [***]

-– Kazuchika Okada, Toru Yano, & Colt Cabana defeated Togi Makabe, Tomoaki Honma, & Toa Henare @ 9:00 via pin [**½]
+– Big Tom Ishii, Hirooki Goto, & YOSHI-HASHI defeated Togi Makabe, Tomoaki Honma, & Toa Henare @ 11:55 via submission [***]

-– Manabu Nakanishi, Hiroyoshi Tenzan, Satoshi Kojima, Yuji Nagata, & Tiger Mask defeated Tetsuya Naito, EVIL, SANADA, Hiromu Takahashi, & BUSHI @ 10:50 via pin [***]
+– Manabu Nakanishi, Hiroyoshi Tenzan, Satoshi Kojima, & Yuji Nagata defeated Jay White, Bad Luck Fale, Gedo, & Jado @ 13:00 via submission [**]

-– Bullet Club defeated Hiroshi Tanahashi, Kota Ibushi, Juice Robinson, & David Finlay @ 11:45 via pin [***]
+– Tetsuya Naito, SANADA, & Hiromu Takahashi defeated Kazuchika Okada, Will Ospreay, & Rocky Romero @ 12:34 via pin [***¼]

-– IWGP Junior Heavyweight Tag Team Title Match: Champions Sho & Yoh defeated Rocky Romero & Ryusuke Taguchi @ 26:50 via pin [****]
+– NEVER Openweight Six-Man Tag Team Title Match: Champions Shingo, EVIL, & BUSHI vs. Toru Yano, Colt Cabana, & Ryusuke Taguchi @ 14:30 via pin [**¾]

-– IWGP NEVER Openweight Title Match: Champion Shingo defeated Big Tom Ishii @ 27:04 via pin [****½]
+– IWGP Tag Team Title Match: Hiroshi Tanahashi & Kota Ibushi defeated Champions The Guerrillas of Destiny @ 20:10 via pin [***½]

 – Follow all of my reviews at this link.